flurb18/AgentOoba/README.md

 # Launching
 1. Launch Oobabooga with the option `--extensions AgentOoba`.
 You can do this by editing your launch script; the line that says `python server.py (additional arguments)` should be changed to `python server.py --extensions AgentOoba (additional arguments)`.
 You can also just launch it normally and go to the extensions tab to enable AgentOoba, though you'll have to do this at each launch.
-2. Load a model - I used TheBloke/vicuna-13B-1.1-GPTQ-4bit-128g and other models in the vicuna series for all tests / designing purposes, so other models / models of other types are untested and might not give as good results.
+2. Load a model - The agent is designed to be flexible for model type, but you will have to set the human and assistant prefixes according to your model type in the Prompting section of the UI.
+Right now these are set for the Wizard series of model.
 3. Go to the main text generation page and scroll down to see the UI.

 # Info